syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 {% endhighlight %}

-**Note****:**
+{% endtabs %}

-1. Instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to image.
+N> 1.
+Instance of **ChartToImageConverter** class is mandatory to convert the charts present in the presentation to image.
 Otherwise, the charts in the presentation are not exported to the converted image.
-2. **ChartToImageConverter** is supported from .NET Framework 4.0 onward.
+N> 2. **ChartToImageConverter** is supported from .NET Framework 4.0 onward.